The Transformative Power of Pilates

 I share this because it’s important for us to remember that the healing journey is ongoing.
 It’s a test of patience, discipline and the willingness to be in the present moment.
 Present moment awareness is a practice just like an exercise discipline.
 I remind myself constantly that being more present is a process and as I encourage others to be gentle with themselves, I try to give myself the same gift.

-When I remind my clients to breathe, I also remind myself.
+As I remind my clients to breathe, I also remind myself.

 The Body as Teacher: What I’ve Learned

 The human body is a terrific teacher; a miraculous, complex multidimensional marvel that most of us know very little about.
-In our Western world that spends so much time focused externally on the material world and identified with the mind, it’s important to consistently stop, find moments of stillness and silence, and trust the body’s intuition and wisdom.
+In our fast paced Western world that spends so much time focused externally on the material world and identified with the mind, it’s important to consistently stop, find moments of stillness and silence, and trust the body’s intuition and wisdom.

 I’m continually reminded that simply “thinking things through” or strong determination can force an outcome; however, it might not be the wisest one.
-In fact, from a spiritual perspective, thinking it through and making things happen by sheer will are the least effective ways to encourage healing and transformation.
+In fact, from a spiritual perspective, thinking it through and making things happen by sheer will/Ego are the least effective ways to encourage healing and transformation.

 My own transformation through movement and passion for holistic medicine informs my teaching, as well as the way I live and move in the world.
 It gives me great pleasure to share this with hundreds of clients and students, whether individually, in groups or in retreat settings.